Skip to content

 Johnson & Johnson Archives

-Aldrage B. Cooper: A pioneering employee who broke barriers at Johnson & Johnson
+Aldrage B. Cooper: a pioneering employee who broke barriers at Johnson & Johnson

-The first African American to hold the position of Vice President of Corporate Affairs, Aldrage B. Cooper, was known for three things: his 6' 7" height, his turn as mayor of New Brunswick in the 1970s and his commitment to public service and community.
+The first African American to hold the position of Vice President of Corporate Affairs, Aldrage B. Cooper was known for three things: his 6' 7" height, his turn as mayor of New Brunswick in the 1970s and his commitment to public service and community.

 Johnson & Johnson Archives

-It is with great sadness that we note the passing of Aldrage B. Cooper, a pioneering African American leader at Johnson & Johnson and in New Brunswick, New Jersey.
-Born and raised in New Brunswick, Cooper served as the city’s first African American mayor from 1974 to 1975.
+It is with great sadness that we note the passing of Aldrage B. Cooper, a pioneering African-American leader at Johnson & Johnson and in New Brunswick, New Jersey.
+Born and raised in New Brunswick, Cooper served as the city’s first African-American mayor from 1974 to 1975.
 As a Johnson & Johnson leader, he exemplified the company’s Credo values and commitment to the community.

 Aldrage Cooper joined Johnson & Johnson in 1968 as Director of Public Affairs and remained with the company until his retirement in 2000 as Vice President of Corporate Affairs.
 During his tenure at Johnson & Johnson, he was instantly recognizable for his height (he was 6’7” tall), and he was known and admired for his public service and commitment to the community.
-A copy of his official company biography in our archives exemplifies the strength of his commitment: it begins not by highlighting a list of his responsibilities (as is typical in official biographies) but by highlighting his service to others: “In combining corporate duties with civic responsibilities, Aldrage B. Cooper, Jr. continues a longstanding Johnson & Johnson commitment to involvement in community and public affairs.”
+A copy of his official company biography in our archives exemplifies the strength of his commitment.
+It begins not by highlighting a list of his responsibilities (as is typical in official biographies), but by highlighting his service to others: “In combining corporate duties with civic responsibilities, Aldrage B. Cooper, Jr. continues a longstanding Johnson & Johnson commitment to involvement in community and public affairs.”
 [Aldrage B. Cooper, Jr. undated biography, circa 1974, Johnson & Johnson Archives.]
 In carrying out these responsibilities, Cooper continued a Johnson & Johnson tradition that dates back to the company’s founding in New Brunswick in 1886.

-Like John Heldrich, another Johnson & Johnson leader who devoted himself to helping the community, Aldrage Cooper grew up in close proximity to the company at which he would spend the majority of his career.
+Like John Heldrich, another Johnson & Johnson leader who devoted himself to helping the community, Aldrage Cooper grew up in close proximity to the company where he would spend the majority of his career.
 Johnson & Johnson has been part of New Brunswick since its founding there in 1886, when James Wood Johnson rented the building that became the company’s first manufacturing facility.
-From the beginning, Johnson & Johnson and its hometown were inextricably connected: the community invested in the tiny, innovative new business founded to help make surgery sterile, and Johnson & Johnson began its tradition of giving back to New Brunswick in 1887, during its first full year as a company.
+From the beginning, Johnson & Johnson and its hometown were inextricably connected: The community invested in the tiny, innovative new business founded to help make surgery sterile, and Johnson & Johnson began its tradition of giving back to New Brunswick in 1887, during its first full year as a company.
 Since then, Johnson & Johnson’s employees have embraced service to the community and have nurtured it into one of the proudest traditions in the company’s long heritage.

 newspaper clippings of Aldrage Cooper from 1974

-The New York Times and New Brunswick Home News announce Aldrage Cooper’s inauguration as first African American mayor of New Brunswick, 1974, from our archives.
+The New York Times and New Brunswick Home News announce Aldrage Cooper’s inauguration as first African-American mayor of New Brunswick, 1974, from our archives.

-Aldrage Cooper made history as the city’s first African American mayor in 1974, directly following the administration of Patricia Sheehan, who served as New Brunswick’s first woman mayor.
+Aldrage Cooper made history as the city’s first African-American mayor in 1974, directly following the administration of Patricia Sheehan, who served as New Brunswick’s first female mayor.
 Cooper and Sheehan were part of the “New Five” candidates who initially came into office in 1967, a group of innovative young leaders who worked to ease tensions in New Brunswick and help take the city into the future.
-At Johnson & Johnson, Aldrage Cooper was a champion of diversity and inclusion, and worked with external stakeholders to help drive civic improvements and economic development that bettered the lives of New Jersey residents.
+At Johnson & Johnson, Aldrage Cooper was a champion of diversity and inclusion, and he worked with external stakeholders to help drive civic improvements and economic development that bettered the lives of New Jersey residents.